NUCLEAR WARS

 Must I waste readers’ time with a list?

 Earthlings are doomed by their dominance; smothered by their success.
-Everyone knows what’s coming whether they confess it or not.
+Everyone knows what’s coming whether they confess or not.
 Watching CNN or Fox News isn’t going to solve the problem of extinction—not even a little.

 Once the deed is done there will be no way back.
 Earth will be locked down but safe.
-Earthlings will be free but only to share, show kindness, and to love others unselfishly.
+Earthlings will be free but only to share, show kindness, and love others unselfishly.

 Those who can’t or won’t love and labor under such benevolence will be executed.
 It’s the highest calling.